The Chester Challenge: A Family-Friendly Adirondack Hiking Challenge

 3. Palmer Pond Trail

-This dirt trail is great for beginners because it is relatively flat and offers scenic views of the surrounding wildlife.
-The trail itself is a short loop around the 31-acre Palmer Pond.
+This dirt trail is relatively flat and offers scenic views at several points.
+The trail itself is a fairly short loop around the 31-acre Palmer Pond, with a few optional side routes.

 Distance/Time: 1.5 miles/1 hour